mirand863/hello_github_actions/README.md

 # Hello Github Actions
-This repository shows a basic example on how to use github actions for automatic version bumping.
+This repository shows a basic example on how to use GitHub Actions for automatic version bumping.

 ## Premise
 Since we are limited to 5 minutes for the tutorial, I thought of doing it incrementaly.
 Hence, today is only a short tutorial on automatic version bumping with the semantic versioning scheme.